 Tanya grabbed Sebastien’s arm and tugged.
 “Come on.
 If you’re not both in the shelters within the next sixty seconds, I’m giving you both a demerit,” she snapped.

 Sebastien resisted the urge to growl in frustration.
 They would have to run to get five floors down within a minute.
 But that wasn’t what was really bothering her.
 Something was strange about the way Tanya was acting.
-The skin in the other woman’s neck was fluttering under the force of her pulse.
+The skin of the other woman’s neck was fluttering under the force of her pulse.
 ‘Why is she so anxious?’

 A pressure moved through the air, like the instant before lighting struck, and Sebastien’s inherent sense of danger screamed at her.

 Tanya’s expression twisted with sudden horror, and she yanked forcefully on Sebastien’s arm, hard enough to pull her off balance.

-Sebastien leaped into the the force of Tanya’s pull, reaching out for Damien with her free arm.
+Sebastien leaped into the force of Tanya’s pull, reaching out for Damien with her free arm.
 They all stumbled a few feet away from the central room, and Tanya managed to fumble open a door to one of the outer offices.

-They were halfway through the doorway, jammed together and blocking the way through, when the the tension in the air broke.
+They were halfway through the doorway, jammed together and plugging the opening like a cork, when the tension in the air broke.

 The wave of pressure hit first, hurling them into the office, where they slammed to the floor.

 The ceiling collapsed next, from the center outward.

 White stones and waves of visible magic tore down from the floor above, destroying the central divination room.
 Glass burst outward as the reinforced windows buckled.
 Aftershocks of sound and color swirled around and lashed out as the suddenly released magic of whatever had been in the room above collided with and destroyed the divination components.

-Sebastien lay in the pile of bodies on the floor for a few seconds, covering her head with her arms.
+Sebastien lay in a pile with Tanya and Damien for a few seconds, covering her head with her arms.
 When things had settled, she raised her head slowly, carefully, not sure whether the ringing in her ears was from the explosion or the sirens.